Fuke History, Family Crest & Coats of Arms

-Where did the English Fuke family come from?
-What is the English Fuke family crest and coat of arms?
-When did the Fuke family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Fuke family history?Fuke is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
+Fuke is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Fuke family name comes from the Norman personal name Fulco.
 The line of this name descends from the noble house of Fulco Nerra, who held the title of Count of Anjou, Normandy.
 Guido Fitz-Fulco of Normandy was listed in the Magni Rotuli Scaccarii Normanniae (1180-1195.)

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Fuke has been recorded under many different variations, including Folke, Folk, Folkes, Fulke, Fooke, Fooks, Foolk, Fowke and many more.

-Another 71 words (5 lines of text) are included under the topic Early Fuke Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Fuke Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Fuke family moved to Ireland, but this topic is not covered in this excerpt.
-Another 75 words(5 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Fukes were some of the first of the immigrants to arrive in North America: Frederick, George, Hannah, Henry, and John Folk, who all settled in Philadelphia, Pa,. between 1753 and 1877; Jacob and John Folke settled there in 1737 and 1753 respectively.
 John Folkes settled in America in 1770.